 Note: If the volume icon is not displayed in the Windows notification area, add the icon to the notification area.
-See "Adding an icon to the Windows notification area" on page 15.
+See the Windows help system.

 - Some models have a front audio panel you can use to adjust volume.
-If you have a front audio panel, ensure that the volume is not set too low. - Ensure that your external speakers (and headphones, if used) are connected to the correct audio connector on the computer.
+If your computer has a front audio panel, ensure that the volume is not set too low. - Ensure that your external speakers (and headphones, if used) are connected to the correct audio connector on the computer.
 Most speaker cables are color-coded to match the connector.